provenance-io/provenance/x/marker/spec/01_state.md

 A supply imbalance typically occurs during the genesis of a blockchain when a fixed supply for a marker is less than the initial balances assigned to accounts.
 It may also occur if the marker is associated with the bind denom of the chain and a slash penalty is assessed resulting in the burning of a portion of coins.

+### Forced Transfers

+A marker with the **Restricted Coin** type, can be configured to allow forced transfer of funds for that marker's denom.
+A forced transfer is one where the `admin` (with `TRANSFER` access) is different than the `from` address.
+In such cases, if the marker allows forced transfers, the transfer is allowed.
+If forced transfers are not allowed, an `admin` cannot transfer the marker's coins from another account unless granted permission to do so via `authz`.

+Markers with **Coin** type cannot be configured to allow forced transfers.

 ## Marker Address Cache